Published on: 9 January 2018 | Last updated: 21 August 2019

 - toelzer-land.de: raderlebnis (de only)

-- Bayernnetz für Radler (de - more limited version in English)
+- Bayernnetz für Radler (de with a more limited version in English)

 - bavaria.by: Long-distance cycle and mountainbike trails in Bavaria